 The Takeaway

 Just as it’s important to take basic security measures to prevent your financial information from getting into the wrong hands, it’s also crucial to act quickly if you detect an unauthorized charge on your debit card or a fraudulent transaction in your account.
 Banks must take reasonable steps to investigate unauthorized transactions and notify you of the results in a timely manner.
+In addition, many banks have state-of-the-art security features and alerts to help protect your finances.

 Interested in opening an online bank account?
-When you sign up for a SoFi Checking and Savings account with direct deposit, you’ll get a competitive annual percentage yield (APY), pay zero account fees, and enjoy an array of rewards, such as access to the Allpoint Network of 55,000+ fee-free ATMs globally.
+When you sign up for a SoFi Checking and Savings account with eligible direct deposit, you’ll get a competitive annual percentage yield (APY), pay zero account fees, and enjoy an array of rewards, such as access to the Allpoint Network of 55,000+ fee-free ATMs globally.
 Qualifying accounts can even access their paycheck up to two days early.

 FAQ

 In most scenarios, banks have 10 business days to investigate a fraudulent transaction after you report it.
-If they can’t finish it in that time, they may have to credit your account while they continue the investigation.
+If they can’t finish it in that timeframe, they may have to credit your account while they continue the investigation.
 In total, banks and credit unions have 45 business days to resolve an issue, except for some specific exceptions (like if the fraud occurred in another country).

 Photo credit: iStock/NoSystem images